 Myth: People with diabetes should eat special diabetic foods.

-Fact: A healthy meal plan for people with diabetes is generally the same as a healthy diet for anyone – low in fat (especially saturated and trans fat), moderate in salt and sugar, with meals based on whole grain foods, vegetables and fruit.
+Fact: A healthy meal plan for people with diabetes is generally the same as a healthy diet for anyone – low in saturated and trans fat, moderate in salt and sugar, with meals based on lean protein, non-starchy vegetables, whole grains, healthy fats and fruit.
 Diabetic and "dietetic" foods generally offer no special benefit.
 Most of them still raise blood glucose levels, are usually more expensive and can also have a laxative effect if they contain sugar alcohols.

 Myth: If you have diabetes, you should only eat small amounts of starchy foods, such as bread, potatoes and pasta.